Teen Writer Resource Page

 Opportunities at The Muse

-Each session, we offer classes specifically for teens: Creative Writing Level 1, Level 2, and various seminars.
+Each session, we offer classes specifically for teens: Creative Writing Level 1, Level 2, and various single day classes for specialized topics like comics, songwriting, and more!
 We also offer a Young Writers class for kids 9-11.

 Teen Fellowship applications open every fall.
 Sophomores and Juniors can apply for the program which offers free creative writing classes and mentorship from professional writers.
 The deadline is January 3.